jentery/506/index.md

 * Packaging: is it packaged? if so, describe the packaging.
 * Recording: how is it recorded? can you handle or see the record?

-Materials prompt considerations of the work as *stuff*.
+"Material" prompts considerations of the work as *stuff*.

 ---